 6. The cost factor when buying winter tents

-Expect to spend upwards of £300 / €400 / $430 for a two berth 4 season tent with a rating of 4000mm on the flysheet.
-Some British made expedition tents that are designed for the harshest winter camping in the UK and beyond can cost up to around £4000 / €5340 / $5800 for an 8 berth geodesic dome.
+Expect to spend upwards of £300 / €400 / $430 for a two berth, 4 season tent with a rating of 4000 mm on the flysheet.
+Some expedition tents that are designed for the harshest winter camping in the UK and beyond can cost up to around £4000 / €5340 / $5800 for an 8 berth geodesic dome.

 1. Insulation and condensation

-Insulating your camper against cold is going to be one of the most important things you can do.
+Insulating your camper against the cold is going to be one of the most important things you can do.
 This means going back to the build stages and making sure that the panels, doors and floor are as well insulated as possible with foil, foam or rockwool.
-However, in the cases of old vehicles it’s important to make sure that you don’t use insulation that will gather moisture (rockwool) and make the vehicle rust.
+However, in the cases of old vehicles it’s important to make sure that you don’t use insulation that will gather moisture (like rockwool can) and make the vehicle rust.